Consider Pelvic Inflammatory Disease (PID)

-Clinicians should have a low threshold for diagnosing PID in young sexually active women and women diagnosed with an STI if they are experiencing pelvic or lower abdominal pain where no other cause can be identified.
+- Clinicians should have a low threshold for diagnosing PID in sexually active people <30 years presenting with recent onset pelvic or lower abdominal pain where no other cause is identified, and people diagnosed with an STI.

 For help diagnosing PID, see: